Xeon64/sdrtrunk-FITIPOWER-FC0012/README.md

 I'll clean up some more of the code later in future beta releases and possibly add extra decoders [sound,txt,video,tracking,etc.] for various streams.

 Thanks !

+UPDATE - 05/14/24

+I plan on getting back to this project in the next month or so..
+I need to update my cheap antennas to a single split antenna.. before I start running the hardware for testing again.. too many wires.
+I was also thinking about making a custom PCB with a built-in usb hub with all the chips on the board it would make things nice and neat.. and get rid of all the single usb devices in a hub.. and I can skip making custom wires/boosters/filters.. to clean things up and do it right on the PCB board.

+In my last test I did notice a bug on systems with more then one GPU.. audio output did not work when there is more than 1 GPU on the system.. no matter which hw port sdrtrunk was set to.. it wouldn't work or list the correct port used by the main audio GPU.
+I'll work on that issue too when I get a chance.
+It didn't seem to have anything to do with my code that I updated or any unusual system configs other then having more than one GPU.
+In other words this bug is most likely on the current DSheirer mainstream branch too..
+It will require more testing when I have time.